Nenkai/OpenAdhoc/README.md

 ## Glossary
 * adc - Adhoc Compiled Script
 * Adhoc - Proprietary scripting language for Gran Turismo.
-Can also refer to bytecode when compiled from pure Adhoc or Swift (GT7)
+Can also refer to bytecode when compiled from pure Adhoc or Swift (GT7).
+Not to be confused with PSP Ad hoc
 * Branch - Build type of the game.
 For GT6 it normally is `gt6`, but it can also be `runviewer`.
 * GPB - An image/resource container for all the assets a project or root uses.
 * MWidget - UI Layout definition for a root.